AureleData/Data-management-project-in-python/README.md

 ## Overview

-I played a crucial role in the larger project involving the migration and organization of data from an outdated statistical management system to a new statistical software system.
+I played a crucial role in a larger project involving the migration and organization of data from an outdated statistical management system to a new statistical software system.
 While others handled data extraction and adjustments, my focus was on the reorganization of the data using Python.

 ## Objectives